opal/opal.github.io/source/docs/compiled_ruby.html.md

 ```

 <div class="opal-callout opal-callout-info">
-If an instance variable uses the same name as a reserved javascript keyword,
+If an instance variable uses the same name as a reserved JavaScript keyword,
 then the instance variable is wrapped using the object-key notation:
 <code>this['class']</code>.
 </div>

 ## Compiled Files

-As described above, a compiled ruby source gets generated into a string
+As described above, a compiled Ruby source gets generated into a string
-of javascript code that is wrapped inside an anonymous function.
+of JavaScript code that is wrapped inside an anonymous function.
 This
 looks similar to the following:

 ```javascript